thorbenortmann/emoji-hero-vr-database/README.md

 ## Apply for Access to EmoHeVRDB

-Information on how to apply for access to the EmojiHeroVR Database will follow soon.
+Please contact thorben.ortmann@haw-hamburg.de for information on how to apply for access to the EmojiHeroVR Database.
+More details will be published here soon.